csreid/atari-mtdqn/writeup/writeup.md

 Based on my experiments, it appears that these networks have sufficient representational power to essentially learn the tasks independently.
 When I attempt to reduce the dimensionality of the feature space to force the learning of some perhaps interpretable feature, the system becomes incapable of learning any task.

-It also deserves mention that their proposed architecture for solving these control problems involves ~13,000 parameters, while these problems can be solved with significantly fewer parameters (see `simple.ipynb` in the project repository for an example with 130 parameters).
+It also deserves mention that their proposed architecture for solving these control problems involves ~13,000 parameters, while these problems can be solved with significantly fewer parameters (see `notebooks/simple.ipynb` in the project repository for an example with 130 parameters).
 This also makes me think that perhaps these networks have too much expressive power.

+Of course, they do mention empirical success with improved learning rates and success with transfer learning, and this cannot be discounted.
+I am also considering that my expectations are incorrect; perhaps it's a good thing that the network is able to distinguish two fairly different problems based on the derived, set of shared features.
+Perhaps, with a wider array of learning environments, the network would be able to derive more coherent shared features.

+# Code Repository

+As referenced a few times in this paper, the repository for the experiments discussed here is available at https://github.com/csreid/atari-mtdqn, which includes some additional figures and Jupyter notebooks.

 # References
 <div id="refs"></div>